What is Adult Foster and Family Care (AFC)?

 How do I become an AFC Member (the person receiving services)?

-To apply for Adult Family Care, please contact Katie Hanley at 781.335.3023 ext.2227 or email at firstname.lastname@example.org.
-You may apply for Adult Family Care if you already have a caregiver in mind (for example, a family member or friend), or if you want to be matched with a caregiver.
+You may apply for Adult Family Care if you already have a caregiver in mind; for instance, a family member or friend, or if you want to be matched with a caregiver.
 If you are matched with a caregiver you do not already know, you and your caregiver will have a chance to meet each other before approving the match.
+To apply for Adult Family Care, please contact The Arc of the South Shore at (781) 335-3023.